JohnDJake/portfolio-v2/README.md

 This is my updated portfolio.
 It has a basic bio, some examples of my work, and contact information.

-Check it out deployed at [johndjake.com](https://johndjake.github.io/portfolio-v2/).
+Check it out deployed [here](https://johndjake.github.io/portfolio-v2/).